 The Pros of Filing an Extension

 You can essentially turn your traditional IRA contribution into a Roth IRA, or a Roth IRA contribution into a traditional IRA contribution.
-This is helpful if you're not sure if your eligible for one type of IRA.
+This can be helpful if you're not sure if you're eligible for one type of IRA.
 You can even use this provision to recharacterize a Roth conversion back to a traditional IRA, although not within the same tax year or within 30 days.

 The Cons of Filing an Extension

-According to Joe Kristan, CPA, explains.
-"If you qualify as a 'trader,' April is your deadline for choosing whether to make the 'mark-to-market election' on your trading positions."
+According to Joe Kristan, CPA, "If you qualify as a 'trader,' April is your deadline for choosing whether to make the 'mark-to-market election' on your trading positions."

 Filing an Extension is Pretty Easy